These in-demand skills are must-haves for IT departments

 8. AI and machine learning

-Thirty-seven percent of IT professionals say workloads are the worst they’ve ever seen.3 With so much to do, the scramble is on to develop programs that automate the more time-consuming, menial duties.
+Fifty-five percent of IT professionals say workloads are higher year over year.3 With so much to do, the scramble is on to develop programs that automate the more time-consuming, menial duties.
 Enter artificial intelligence, which frees up employees to focus on more consequential responsibilities.
-It’s no surprise that AI and machine learning were major tech areas of investment in 2018.
+It’s no surprise that AI and machine learning are key investment areas for 2019.

 Cloud migration has amplified the need for automation.
 With a majority of organizations shifting to the cloud, manual migration tasks have been automated to save time.
 IDC examined the advancements in cloud migration programs, tools and services, especially from cloud service provider AWS, Microsoft and Google.
 Each provider has expanded their portfolio with AI-enabled automation and machine learning.